bsu-wrudisill/WRF-HYDRO_CALIB/README.md

 conda activate WRFDev
 python calibrate.py
 ```
+# Dealing with errors
+First, check the logfile.
+On issuing the calibration run, a logfile gets created with the current timestamp.
+Any errors that
+have occurred will be in this file.

 # References
 1. Tolson, Bryan A., and Christine A. Shoemaker.
 "Dynamically dimensioned search algorithm for computationally efficient